 Select a category

 Job Industry: Marketing

-Over the past couple of years, the marketing industry has been constantly growing.
-Digital marketing, in particular, is flourishing, and more and more job opportunities are offered to specialists in this sector.
-Furthermore, industry experts say that marketing jobs will never be strongly affected by economic downturns, as companies usually continue to invest in the acquisition of new customers and retention of old customers via marketing measures.
+Over the past couple of years, the Marketing industry has been constantly growing.
+Particularly the digital marketing sector is flourishing, and more and more job opportunities are offered to specialists.
+Furthermore, industry experts say that the Marketing industry will never be strongly affected by economic downturns as companies usually continue to invest in the acquisition of new customers and retention of old customers via marketing measures.

 Marketing, advertising and PR agencies represent the industries with the most job opportunities for marketers.
-However, there is a multiplicity of other opportunities, with in-house marketing jobs opening up across almost all industries, including the consumer, financial and information technology sectors.
-There are also a relatively large number of not-for-profit organisations, such as educational institutions and charities, which depend on talented marketers.
+Besides them, there is a multiplicity of other employers as marketing skills are needed across almost all industries, including the consumer, financial and information technology sector.
+There is also a relatively large number of not-for-profit organisations, which depend on talented Marketers, such as educational institutions and charities.

 Marketing encompasses many disciplines, both client-side and agency, so average salaries can vary significantly.
-However, the below data should give you a good ballpark figure based upon your level of marketing experience:
+However, the data below gives you a good ballpark figure based upon the level of marketing experience:

 |Junior Marketing Executive||SGD24,000-SGD36,000|